Dean: Sueann Ambron

 Telephone: 303-556-4314 (Alaghband), 303-315-8427 (Mannino)

-The computer science department and the Business School offer a joint doctor of philosophy degree program in computer science and information systems (CSIS) .
+The computer science and engineering (CSE) department in the College of Engineering and Applied Science and the Business School offer a joint doctor of philosophy degree program in computer science and information systems (CSIS).
 The program targets students who have a master’s-level education in either computer science or information systems and who seek research training that combines CS and IS along with strong industry interaction.
 The joint PhD program provides training for academic positions, industrial research positions and senior consulting positions.
 The specific goals of the program complement these general goals:

 - meet student demand for advanced training in CSIS with accommodations for full-time and part-time students

-- promote interdisciplinary research between the CSE department and the Business School
+- promote interdisciplinary research between the computer science and engineering department and the Business School

 - enhance technology transfer between CSIS academic units and front range technology businesses through joint research, student internships, faculty externships and committee participation

-Prospective students apply to either the computer science and engineering department or the Business School.
+Prospective students apply to either the Department of Computer Science and Engineering or the Business School.
 Applicants who pass the initial screening are reviewed by a joint committee consisting of the two co-directors of the program for the final admittance decision.

 Admission criteria include GPA (undergraduate and graduate), standardized test scores (GMAT or GRE), letters of recommendation, prior achievements in academia and industry and the application portfolio essay describing an applicant’s motivation and an initial plan for doctoral study.
 The application portfolio is important to gauge an applicant’s motivation for research training.